KDE/sink/docs/design.md

 # Overview

 ## Client API
-The client facing API hides all akonadi internals from the applications and emulates a unified store that provides data through a standardized interface.
+The client facing API hides all Sink internals from the applications and emulates a unified store that provides data through a standardized interface.
 This allows applications to transparently use various data sources with various data source formats.

 ## Resource